Maintaining America’s Global Leadership in Wireless

 What Happens Next?

-This site will provide access to all relevant information about the auction and will be updated as the auction approaches, throughout the auction itself, and during the post-auction transition period.
+This site will provide access to all relevant information about the auction and will be updated as the auction progresses and during the post-auction transition period.